elephantscale/es-training-new/course-outlines/secure-coding-java-2d.md

 Lectures and hands on labs.
 (50% - 50%)

 ## Prerequisites

 * Recommended: Cybersecurity awareness
 * Comfortable developing code in Java
+* Comfortable in Linux environment (be able to navigate Linux command line, run commands)

 ## Lab environment
 * The recommended approach to doing the labs is using your local IntelliJ install.